mementum/backtrader/docs/strategy.rst

 ==================

   - ``env``: the cerebro entity in which this Strategy lives
-  - ``datas``: array of datas which have been passed to cerebro
+  - ``datas``: array of data feeds which have been passed to cerebro

     - ``data/data0`` is an alias for datas[0]
     - ``dataX`` is an alias for datas[X]

-    *datas* can also be accessed by name (see the reference) if one has been assigned to it
+    *data feeds* can also be accessed by name (see the reference) if one has been assigned to it

   - ``broker``: reference to the broker associated to this strategy